Sarah Carrigan Sculptor

 In 2007, She moved back to the Florida coast and worked as the Director of Merchandising in the Golf Shop at the Plantation at Ponte Vedra.
 She was sponsored by Arlington Toyota Dealership to paint a five foot loggerhead turtle sculpture named, Terra, for the Child Guidance Center of Jacksonville.
 It was sold and is now in a private collection.
 One of her bronze sculptures, titled Aphrodite and Eros, was included in the beautification of the NOAA Southeast Regional Office in St. Petersburg in 2011.

-Sarah became a Guardian ad Litem volunteer in 2015 and is still active in the 7th Judicial Court in and for St. Johns County.
+Sarah became a Guardian ad Litem volunteer in 2015 and is currently a Volunteer Recruiter for the 7th Judicial Circuit serving Volusia, Flagler, Putnam and St, Johns Counties.

 In 2016 Sarah was commissioned by the Vilano Beach Main Street to work with the Florida School of Deaf and Blind to create a ten panel mosaic for a public fountain in Vilano Beach.

-Sarah is involved with the newly created Vilano Beach Art Program and currently sculpts out of her home in Vilano Beach, Florida.
+Sarah is involved with the newly created Vilano Beach Art Program and currently sculpts out of her home.